-- Objective 6: Extent and distribution of qualifying natural habitats and habitats of qualifying species; - Objective 7: Structure and function (including typical species) of qualifying natural habitats and habitats of qualifying species; - Objective 8: supporting processes on which qualifying natural habitats and habitats of qualifying species rely; - Objective 9: populations of qualifying species; and - Objective 10: distribution of qualifying species within the site.
+Objective 6: Extent and distribution of qualifying natural habitats and habitats of qualifying species;

+- Objective 7: Structure and function (including typical species) of qualifying natural habitats and habitats of qualifying species; - Objective 8: supporting processes on which qualifying natural habitats and habitats of qualifying species rely; - Objective 9: populations of qualifying species; and - Objective 10: distribution of qualifying species within the site.

-- 6.4.1 Development that significantly impinges, either directly or indirectly, on in-bye fields used by typical species of the Annex 1 habitats of the SAC could have an adverse effect on the conservation status of these species, and hence the habitat for which the SAC has been selected.
-Twite are known to forage in seed rich grassland up to 2.5km from their nest sites whilst other species such as Curlew may also feed on in-bye fields within this distance from the SAC boundary. - 6.4.2 Records of in-bye land used by Curlew have been obtained from the 2003 survey as shown in Figure 5.1.
-Initial records from the 2012 moorland fringe bird survey provide further information on the distribution of land used as supporting habitat by typical bird species of the Annex 1 SAC habitats (section 5.2). - 6.4.3 In addition, areas of species rich agriculturally unimproved grassland need to be identified especially if these have the potential to support birds such as the Twite, Meadow Pipit, Skylark or insects such as the Bilberry Bumble-bee that are typical species of the upland dry heathland and blanket bog habitats.
-Figure 5.2 identifies potential supporting grassland habitats within 2.5km of the SAC boundary.
-This includes a range of grassland types including agriculturally semi-improved and improved grasslands.
-Their value for wildlife and typical species will be dependent upon how these are managed, their vegetation structure and location in the landscape, and the presence of micro-habitats such as springs and flushes.
+- 7.4.1 Development that significantly impinges, either directly or indirectly, on in-bye fields used by typical species of the Annex 1 habitats of the SAC could have an adverse effect on the conservation status of these species, and hence the habitat for which the SAC has been selected.
+Twite are known to forage in seed rich grassland up to 2.5km from their nest sites whilst other species such as Curlew may also feed on in-bye fields within this distance from the SAC boundary. - 7.4.2 Data from the 2012 and 2013 moorland fringe bird survey provide information on the distribution of land used as supporting habitat by typical bird species of the Annex 1 SAC habitats (section 5.2).
+In addition, habitats of greater floristic diversity and restricted agricultural improvement have been identified which may support birds such as the Twite, Meadow Pipit, Skylark or insects such as the Bilberry Bumble-bee that are typical species of the upland dry heathland and blanket bog habitats.
+Appendix III identifies potential supporting habitats within 2.5km of the SAC boundary and 1km of settlements.
+This includes a range of habitat types including species-rich semi-improved and unimproved grasslands and rush pasture.
+Their value for wildlife and typical species is dependent upon how they are managed, their vegetation structure and location in the landscape, and the presence of micro-habitats such as springs and flushes. - 7.4.3 The Core Strategy has responded to these risks within policy SC8 which states that a precautionary approach will be taken to the review and identification of potential greenfield sites for development based on an assessment of carrying capacity using the available evidence from bird and habitat surveys.

-- 6.4.4 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin and Meadow Pipit..
+- 7.4.4 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin and Meadow Pipit..
 Dry and wet heathland habitats are also vulnerable to inputs of nitrogen, with typical plant species being out-competed by nitrophilous species.
-The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load. - 6.4.5 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
-Rombalds / Ilkley Moor is unlikely to be affected (because there are no major roads passing within 200m of the SPA boundary), but Haworth and Oxenhope Moors could be affected, particularly in the vicinity of A6033 Hebden Bridge Road.
-The most substantial impacts are likely to continue to occur around Rishworth and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts here are likely to be from a combination of sources.
+The nitrogen and acid deposition loading at all locations investigated was found to significantly exceed the critical load. - 7.4.5 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
+Haworth and Oxenhope Moors could be affected, particularly in the vicinity of A6033 Hebden Bridge Road.
+The most substantial impacts are likely to continue to occur around Rishworth

+- and Moss Moors where a number of road corridors cross the Pennines towards Greater Manchester, although impacts here are likely to be from a combination of sources. - 7.4.6 It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.